angristan/openvpn-install/README.md

 Most of OpenVPN's encryption-related stuff is managed by [Easy-RSA](https://github.com/OpenVPN/easy-rsa).
 Defaults parameters are in the [vars.example](https://github.com/OpenVPN/easy-rsa/blob/v3.0.6/easyrsa3/vars.example) file.
 ### Compression

 By default, OpenVPN doesn't enable compression.
-This script provides support for LZ0 and LZ4 algorthms, the latter being more efficient.
+This script provides support for LZ0 and LZ4 algorithms, the latter being more efficient.

 However, it is discouraged to use compression since it since the [VORACLE attack](https://protonvpn.com/blog/voracle-attack/) makes use of it.